-Sample examination questions for Exams 1-4 are available in the Students' Corner of the CAS Web Site (www.casact.org).
+Sample examination questions for Exams 1-4 are available in the Exams section of the CAS Web Site (www.casact.org).
 The sample examinations, illustrative solutions, and answer keys for Exams 1-4 are included in the complete set of Study Notes.
-(Order forms are available in the Students' Corner of the CAS Web Site.)
+(Order forms are available in the Exams section of the CAS Web Site.)

-Past copies (last three years) of Exams 5-9 with answers are available free-of-charge under Study Tools in the Students' Corner of the CAS Web Site.
-(CAS examinations prior to the 2000 education and examination structure are from examinations that covered similar material whenever possible.)
+Past copies (last three years) of Exams 5-9 with answers are available freeof-charge under Study Tools in the Exams section of the CAS Web Site.
+(CAS exams prior to the 2000 education and examination structure are from exams that covered similar material whenever possible.)
 Sample essay answers are actual responses that received credit and are illustrative of successful answers, although they may not be considered perfect answers.
-For those who do not have access to the Web Site, a printed three-year Set of Examinations is available at a charge of \$25 (\$41 Canadian).
-Because sample answers are not available until July 31, 2001 for Spring Examinations and January 31, 2002 for Fall Examinations, the printed Set of Examinations will not be updated until after these dates.

-Please use the white order forms provided inside the back cover of the Syllabus.
+For those who do not have access to the Web Site, a printed three-year Set of Examinations is available at a charge of \$25 (\$42 Canadian).
+Because sample answers are not available until July 31 for Spring Examinations and January 31 for Fall Examinations, the printed Set of Examinations will not be updated until after these dates.
+Please use the white order form provided inside the back cover of the Syllabus.
 NO RETURNS.
 NO REFUNDS.

-Exams 5-9 will be posted in the Students' Corner of the CAS Web Site approximately one week after all CAS-specific examinations have been administered.
+Exams 5-9 will be posted in the Exams section of the CAS Web Site approximately one week after all CAS-specific examinations have been administered.
 They will include a preliminary list of multiple-choice and true/false answers.
-Sample essay answers and final multiple-choice and true/false answers will be posted on July 31, 2001 for Spring Examinations and January 31, 2002 for Fall Examinations.
+Sample essay answers and final multiple-choice and true/false answers will be posted on July 31, 2002 for Spring Examinations and January 31, 2003 for Fall Examinations.